 This weekend, Kobilka and Lefkowitz delivered Nobel lectures on their research as part of the awards ceremony program.
-In the above video, you can watch Kobilka’s presentation, which offers an overview of his lab’s efforts to understand the structural basis of GPCRs signaling.
+In the video below, you can watch Kobilka's presentation, which offers an overview of his lab's efforts to understand the structural basis of GPCRs signaling.
 His talk begins at the 47:39 mark.

 Previously: Going behind-the-scenes at Nobel Laureate Brian Kobilka’s press conference, Memorable moments from Brian Kobilka’s Nobel win captured on Storify, Image of the Week: Nobel Laureate Brian Kobilka celebrates with colleagues and friends, A busy morning for Nobel Laureate Brian Kobilka and Stanford’s Brian Kobilka wins 2012 Nobel Prize in Chemistry